Hypnotherapy for Anxiety in Wolverhampton

 Feelings of worry can strike at almost any time, and it is highly likely that every single person will experience these feelings at some point in their lives.

-These feelings are in fact completely normal and a natural reaction to stress, however, for some people the level of worry can become so “large” or “significant” that it starts to affect their ability to get on with living.
-The NHS estimates that 2% of the population will experience this as a Generalised Anxiety Disorder (GAD) at least once in their lifetime and is most likely to crop up in your mid to late twenties.
-Research suggests that less men than women are affected by anxiety disorders.
+These feelings are in fact completely normal and a natural reaction to stress.
+However, for some people the level of worry can become so large or significant that it starts to affect their ability to get on with living.
+The NHS estimates that 2% of the population will experience generalised anxiety disorder (GAD) at least once in their lifetime, noting that it is most likely to crop up in the mid to late twenties.
+Research suggests that men are less suseptable than women to being affected by anxiety disorders.

 GAD tends to be more long term conditions and can permeate into many areas of your life leading to anxious feelings about almost anything that is happening, leading to a lack of perspective and a cycle that spirals out of control.
 For many sufferers it can feel like the condition is constant and that you never get a chance to really relax.

 There are numerous signs and symptoms of GAD for example: